 Silences speak the infinite words of nothingness.
-They are words that can never be heard or spoken externally; for the connotations and connections contained in each of them are so infinite, a single language cannot contain them all.
+These are words that can never be heard or spoken externally; for the connotations and connections contained in each of them are so infinite, a single language cannot contain them all.
 Silence, and the black hole within it, can surely be categorized and filtered and defined, but the categorizations are never, and will never be, adequate.

 And so we limit ourselves.
 To living and thinking within our own vocabulary.
-A person who holds a silence beyond it are left confused and frustrated, because their language does not understand them.
+A person who holds a silence beyond it is left confused and frustrated, because their language does not understand them.
 Each person is like a foreigner to the rest of society, struggling to express their interpretation of it all.
 Soon enough, we have all abandoned our silence and conformed to a uniform state in which our silences is suppressed and our language becomes our definition.

 Silence negates social reality.
 Social reality is exciting and aggrandizing until it brainwashes someone into under-thought.
 Silence is peaceful and profound until it does the opposite.
 Silence gives you the chance to listen.
 Social Reality gives you a chance to speak up.
 The balance between the two is rarely achieved, or even pursued, but when it is, it is extremely beneficial to a person, and presences surrounding them.

-— Noor Samee
+— Maha Samee

 "there’s a thin line between word and world"- Anonymous

 "Vanity, conceit, egotism and self admiration are born out of uncontrollable anger and rage.
 Arrogance and conceit are produced by anger and rage.
 This anger and rage come into being when one prefers one’s self over another.
 One begins to think oneself something."- Mirza Masroor Ahmad (Khalifatul Masih V)

 "All that we are is the result of what we have thought.
 The mind is everything.
 What we think we become."- Buddha